Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Results and Discussion

 \subsection{RL pulse shaping}

-To understand why PPO ultimately achieves a larger integrated non-Markovianity than SAC, we compare in Fig.~\ref{fig:rl_pulses} the optimized control pulses generated by the two agents.
-Although both start from similar random initial pulses, their learned solutions exhibit clear and systematic differences once training converges.

-The SAC-optimized pulse (top panel) displays pronounced small-scale fluctuations and frequent abrupt jumps between amplitude values.
-This irregular, high-variance structure reflects the entropy-regularized objective of SAC: the policy intentionally retains some stochasticity throughout training, promoting broader exploration of the fragmented landscape but resulting in less temporally coherent pulse profiles.

-By contrast, the PPO pulse (bottom panel) is noticeably smoother and more structured.
-Its amplitude evolves through longer and more coherent segments, with fewer rapid switches between successive time steps.
-This behavior follows from PPO’s clipped-surrogate update rule, which limits large policy deviations and guides the controller toward a more deterministic and stable modulation pattern once a beneficial strategy has been identified.
+To understand how the different RL algorithms shape the control field, we compare in Fig.~\ref{fig:rl_pulses} the optimized pulses corresponding to the best-performing runs among the independent training realizations for SAC and PPO.
+Although both start from similar random initial pulses, their learned solutions exhibit systematic differences once training converges.
+The SAC-optimized pulse (top panel) displays pronounced small-scale fluctuations and frequent variations in amplitude.
+This behavior reflects the entropy-regularized objective of SAC, which promotes broader exploration of the control landscape and leads to highly modulated control profiles.
+By contrast, the PPO pulse (bottom panel) is noticeably smoother and more regular.
+Its amplitude evolves through longer and more coherent segments, with fewer rapid variations between successive time steps.
+This behavior is consistent with PPO’s clipped-surrogate update rule, which limits large policy changes and favors more stable control strategies.

-These qualitative differences translate directly into how each agent exploits the non-Markovian structure of the dynamics.
-As shown in Fig.~\ref{fig:gamma}, the system features three distinct memory-revival windows where $\gamma(t)$ becomes negative.
-PPO responds to these intervals with well-organized, phase-aligned amplitude patterns, enabling it to maintain $\dot D(t)>0$ over longer portions of each window and thereby accumulate a larger total backflow.
-SAC reacts to the same regions, but its higher-variance pulse modulations produce a less consistent temporal alignment, intermittently enhancing and interrupting backflow.

-From a practical standpoint, this trade-off is meaningful.
-PPO achieves the highest total non-Markovianity by converging to a strong and highly structured control field.
-SAC, while yielding a slightly lower $\mathcal{N}_{\mathrm{Tot}}$, produces pulses that are less smooth but may be more flexible or easier to implement on hardware with amplitude or bandwidth constraints.
-Together, these differences illustrate how the algorithmic principles of PPO and SAC manifest directly in the learned control landscapes.
+These differences in pulse structure are reflected in the resulting dynamics.
+While both approaches significantly enhance the information backflow compared to standard OCT, SAC achieves a larger instantaneous non-Markovianity and a higher total $\mathcal{N}_{\mathrm{Tot}}$, as shown in Fig.~\ref{fig:rl_local}.
+This indicates that the strongly modulated SAC pulses, despite their apparent irregularity, are more effective at enhancing backflow dynamics.
+In contrast, the smoother PPO pulses lead to a robust but comparatively less optimal exploitation of the non-Markovian behavior.
+Overall, this comparison highlights how different learning strategies translate into distinct control profiles and performance levels, with SAC benefiting from a broader exploration of the control landscape and achieving the highest non-Markovianity.